grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-VUs-Exercises.md

 }
 ```

-> :point-up: If you've been working through these workshop exercises in order, you may have noticed that this time, our initial script includes a `duration`.
+> :point_up: If you've been working through these workshop exercises in order, you may have noticed that this time, our initial script includes a `duration`.
 This option is **required** for the executor.
 Attempting to run the script without this option will result in a configuration error.

 ### Initial test run

-We're starting with the bare-minimum to use the executor, which requires both the `executor` as well as the `duration` for the test.
+We're starting with the bare minimum to use the executor, which requires both the `executor` as well as the `duration` for the test.
 Now that we've defined our basic script, we'll go ahead and run k6:

 ```bash
 k6 run test.js